How effective is it, and how is it different from the Pfizer vaccine? | ExBulletin

 Where is it manufactured?

-In an exclusive report on January 16th, The Telegraph New £ 158m “Super Factory”, This is enough to produce a 70m emergency vaccine in British soil and vaccinate the whole country with a new coronavirus strain within 4 months.
+In an exclusive report on January 16th Telegraph Shared plan New £ 158m “Super Factory”, This is enough to produce a 70m emergency vaccine in British soil and vaccinate the whole country with a new coronavirus strain within 4 months.
 The factory will open later this year.

 Do I need to get the Oxford vaccine twice?